By Paul Taylor

 But, otherwise, the plant-based ingredients of Dermmatch are said to be safe.
 So there shouldn’t really be any side effects.

 Nevertheless, there are several other potential problems with concealer products from the research and reviews I've read:

 The official DermMatch website states that you can blend colors as you would with paint on a palette.

 Well, if you’re an artist, that might sound like fun trying to get it exactly right day after day.

-* Eight colors (DermMatch), nine (Toppik), ten (Nanogen) or even twelve (Mane) still might not be enough to get a perfect match straight away.
-And clearly you don’t want people looking at you thinking "There’s something not quite right with that guy's hair."
+*¹ Eight colors (DermMatch), nine (Toppik), ten (Nanogen) or even twelve (Mane) still might not be enough to get a perfect match straight away.
+And clearly you don’t want people you meet, or look at you, don't start staring at your hair thinking that there’s something not quite right.

 One of the selling points of some concealers is that the product will stick very firmly to your hair.
 Initially that sounds great because it should mean you can enjoy every day activities like walking in the wind, playing sports and even going swimming.

 But it also means that you probably need to be quite vigorous when you wash the stuff off.
-And that could cause some of your own hair to fall out too*.
+And that could cause some of your own hair to fall out too*².

 Obviously then, if you were to repeat this process every day, it could add up to a substantial amount of extra hair loss similar to the effect caused by traction alopecia.